dvidelabs/flatcc/doc/binary-format.md

 provide guidelines on the preferred order.
 Two vtables might mean different things but accidentally have the same structure.
 Such vtables can be shared between different tables. vtable sharing is important when vectors store many similar tables.
+Structs a dense memory regions of scalar fields and smaller structs but they are generally only found inside other blocks and holds no references.

 Space between the above blocks are zero padded and present in order to ensure proper alignment.
 Structs must be packed as densely as possible